deeglaze/draft-deeglaze-amd-sev-snp-corim-profile/draft-deeglaze-amd-sev-snp-corim-profile.md

 ### `application/vnd.amd.ghcb.guid-table`

-An octet-stream that follows the [GHCB]'s GUID table ABI, recounted here.
+An octet-stream that follows the [GHCB]'s GUID table ABI, which is the same as the [SVSM] service manifest ABI, recounted here.
 A GUID table is a header followed by an octet-stream body.
 The header is a sequence of entries described in {{guid_table_entry}} terminated by an all zero entry.
 After the all zero entry are the bytes that the header entries index into.